 - High dose IVC is a chemotherapeutic agent that can be given in conjunction with conventional cancer treatments.

-Vitamin C, when administered in high doses by intravenous (I.V.) infusions, can kill cancer cells.
+It is theorized that vitamin C, when administered in high doses by intravenous (I.V.) infusions, can kill cancer cells.
 Vitamin C interacts with iron and other metals to create hydrogen peroxide.
 In high concentrations, hydrogen peroxide damages the DNA and mitochondria of cancer cells and shuts down their energy supply and kills them outright.

 Do not attempt to use this treatment by yourself.
 This treatment must be used under the direction of cancer experts who are based at a clinic.
-The Vitamin C by I.V. treatment is generally used for cancer, but it can also be used to cure MDM-1, NDM-1, and Ebola.

 “Vitamin C is thought to act as a pro-oxidant inside the cell in high concentration, and some hydrogen peroxide is formed which is rapidly disposed of by catalase in a normal cell,” said Dr. William Wassell.
 “Since cancer cells have a deficiency or lack entirely of catalase the peroxides kill the [cancer] cell.”

 In cancer, Riordan et al. (1995) demonstrated the likelihood that Vitamin C was an effective anti-tumor therapy as long as high enough concentrations of it could be achieved inside the tumor(s).
 These researchers also concluded that oral Vitamin C supplementation was unlikely to produce blood levels of Vitamin C high enough to have a direct killing effect on a given tumor.